peter-tackage/github-client-demo/README.md

 AssertJ is used for test condition verification.
 It has a nice fluent API, that mostly goes unused in this simple app.

 TODO Espresso

+##About Thread Boundaries
+In the current implementation the Presenter and the View operate entirely on the main thread.
+The Interactor is responsible for supplying data to the Presenter on the main Android thread.

+This may require some rework, as it pushes Android dependencies into the Interactor, hence UserModelInteractorImpl has two constructors to providing explicit Scheduling control for testing purposes.
+This is not ideal, as I would prefer only the View implementations to have Android dependencies.

+I imagine that the optimal solution will be found once the app becomes more complex.

 ##List of references
 In no particular order, here's some of the pages I referred to when building this.